material-motion/material-motion/community/communication.md

 # Communication

 We hang out on Discord.
-The channel is presently private.
 Visit https://discord.gg/AJbyYDf to join the server.
-A member of the core team will need to approve your account.

 All of our work lives in the [material-motion](https://github.com/material-motion) organization on GitHub.